programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 This tutorial assumes familiarity with the concept of data cleaning or tidy data.

-## Why Pandas?
+### Why Pandas?
 Pandas is a popular and powerful package used in Python communities for data manipulation and analysis.
 Pandas is capable of reading in and writing out a number of [different file types](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html), such as CSV, JSON, Excel, and Stata files.

-# Exploring the NYPL Historical Menu Dataset
+## Exploring the NYPL Historical Menu Dataset

-## Importing Packages and Reading Files
+### Importing Packages and Reading Files
-To begin, we will import the pandas package and load in our data.
+To begin, we will import the pandas package and load in our data. **(ADD INFO ON DOWNLOADING CSV AND MOVING INTO SAME FOLDER AS CODE)**

+**(ADD INFO ON CREATING A TEXT DOC AND RUNNING CODE IN THE TERMINAL: python filename.py)**

 It is important to note that frequently, the pandas library is abbreviated as *pd*, including in the [official documentation](https://pandas.pydata.org/pandas-docs/stable/getting_started/index.html#getting-started).

 ```
 import pandas as pd

 df = pd.read_csv("Menu.csv")
-df.head()
+print(df.head())
 ```

 To "read in" our data, we will be calling in the `read_csv()` function, which will load our data into a pandas `DataFrame`, often abbreviated to *df*.
 The *df* essentially holds the columns and rows of our dataset.
 For this tutorial and keeping with convention, we will be using *df* to describe our DataFrame.

 It is good practice to view the data just after reading it in to ensure that it read in properly and did so in the manner you were anticipating.
 While you are able to view the whole dataset, the function `df.head()` will allow you to view only the first five rows of your dataset.

-## Removing Columns
-After reading in a new file, it is helpful to learn a bit about your data.
-By running the function
+The output will appear as follows:

 ```
-df.columns
+      id name                     sponsor                 event  ... currency_symbol    status page_count dish_count
+0  12463  NaN               HOTEL EASTMAN             BREAKFAST  ...
+NaN  complete          2         67
+1  12464  NaN            REPUBLICAN HOUSE              [DINNER]  ...
+NaN  complete          2         34
+2  12465  NaN  NORDDEUTSCHER LLOYD BREMEN  FRUHSTUCK/BREAKFAST;  ...
+NaN  complete          2         84
+3  12466  NaN  NORDDEUTSCHER LLOYD BREMEN                LUNCH;  ...
+NaN  complete          2         63
+4  12467  NaN  NORDDEUTSCHER LLOYD BREMEN               DINNER;  ...
+NaN  complete          4         33

+[5 rows x 20 columns]
 ```

+### Removing Columns
-we are able to see what columns are represented in the dataset (output below):
+After reading in a new file, it is helpful to learn a bit about your data.
+By running the function `print(df.columns)` we are able to see what columns are represented in the dataset (output below):

 ```
 Index(['id', 'name', 'sponsor', 'event', 'venue', 'place',